About the Name | Alar Illustration

 In botany, alar describes the wing-shaped cells at the base and sides of a moss leaf.

 In zoology, alar denotes that which pertains to or resembles wings or alae.

 Alar Illustration, LLC provides medical illustration, research, and design services for science, healthcare, medical legal, and public education initiatives.

-The studio has contributed to a variety of projects for different formats and purposes, including journal figures, patient education materials, preproduction research and asset development, medical legal presentations, interactive exhibits, and more.
+The studio has contributed to a variety of projects for different formats and purposes, including peer-reviewed research and journal figures, patient education materials, preproduction research and asset development, medical legal presentations, interactive exhibits, and more.